AndreaAlberti07/AndreaAlberti07/README.md

 # Hi there, I am Andrea Alberti 👋

-Hello there! 👋 I'm Andrea Alberti, a passionate individual with a background in Management Engineering and a keen interest in the exciting world of technology and artificial intelligence.
-Welcome to my public GitHub profile!
+Hello there! 👋 I'm Andrea Alberti, an enthusiastic individual with a foundation in Management Engineering.
+Always captivated by the dynamic realm of technology and artificial intelligence, I am currently attending a Master's Degree in Computer Engineering with a focus on Data Science.

 ## About Me